JosieOnGit/Luniks/Stories/TRAVEL RISK/Spider's Web - Story.md

 Karim remained silent, and following the gentle movement of Maria's hand, he continued to stare in awe. *"Maybe it's a gift from the universe to me, or maybe I'm just imagining things."* She giggled, lowering her hand onto her thigh as she smiled at Karim's awed expression.

 *"That's just one of many mysteries I've yet to solve."*

+## 5 - Of what once was
+### Drafted Synopsis
+*// Having spent a few years with Carbine's Team in Shánzhe under Hammerhead's supervision, Maria's old research team gets invited back to Kósfrii to witness the Kósfrii dome complete its installation.
+During her travel, she somehow caught Leremkov.
+This chapter should be a lighthearted nod to that, offering a means of reunion with the remains of the team, and also give a lead into **Routine Maintenance** and **Carbine's ARC project** later on.
+Additionally, Maria has been working overtime in Láizhe, a nearby city of Shánzhe, to get a universal agreement on her proposed naming schemes for the planets in the nearby **Messier-48** system, proposing Raléi's name of **Cintura**, along with names for planets.
+The chapter should nod to that too.*
+### February 7th, 2078